MoD in legal battle over evacuation of Afghan special forces commandos to UK

 Thousands of Afghans have been quietly moved into military bases around the UK, including to sites in Leicestershire, Wiltshire, South Wales, Inverness and Dorset.
 The Afghan families are sent to some of these bases on a transitional basis before being moved to temporary homes in other barracks, hotels, or more permanent homes usually ring-fenced for those in the forces.

-Armed forces minister Al Carns said that over 5,600 Afghans were in temporary or long-term accommodation as of mid-December.
+Armed forces minister Al Carns said that more than 5,600 Afghans were in temporary or long-term accommodation as of mid-December.

 New data obtained by The Independent through freedom of information laws shows that 1,015 service family accommodation homes were being used for Afghan allies as of 1 January 2025.